truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/35-linked-discourses-on-the-six-sense-fields.md

 Don't regret it later!
 This is my instruction to you."

 <!--pg-->
-### N 35.147 The Impermanent as Conducive to Extinguishment *Aniccanibbānasappāyasutta*
+### SN 35.147 The Impermanent as Conducive to Extinguishment *Aniccanibbānasappāyasutta*

 "Mendicants, I will teach you a practice that's conducive to extinguishment.
 Listen ...